 Hekate: A Devotional by Vivienne Moss is a beautiful intimate account.

 The Greek Magical Papyri and The Chaldean Oracles have translations that are in the public domain.
 Macbeth is endlessly fascinating.
-Hesiod’s Theogeny gives us an origin story for Hekate.
+Hesiod’s Theogony gives us an origin story for Hekate.
 You can find more historical references in my various articles on Historical Hekate, such as Hekate: The Mother of All.